secwe/win-prefetch-viewer/README.md

 ```

 > [!NOTE]
-> If you are changing the prefetch artifacts location, update the `prefetch_folder_location` variable as well.
+> If you are changing the prefetch artifacts location, update the `compressed_prefetch_location` variable as well.

 3. Run the script:
 ```bash